Relrin/terraform-sage/README.md

 - [Docker](https://docs.docker.com/install/)
 - [Docker-compose](https://docs.docker.com/compose/install/)

-Before attaching to the node, you will need to build the local dev image and start it in detached mode.
+Before attaching to the node, you will need to build up the local dev image and start it in the detached mode.
 Run the following command from the project root folder:

 ```
 docker-compose -f docker-compose.dev.yml up -d